natnew/Resource-Translation/README.md

 Please review the the CONTRIBUTORS file for more information.

 ## Important Note
-Please make sure to propose the translation of only resource per pull request -- it simplifies the review process.
+Please make sure to propose the translation of only one resource per pull request -- it simplifies the review process.

 ## Data Science
 ###